Is it True That Therapy Or Counseling Makes Divorce Easier?

 I think it is worthwhile to qualify what “easier” means.
-Specifically, I think that therapy can actually save time and money in a divorce proceeding.
+Specifically, I think that counseling makes divorce easier and can actually save time and money in a divorce proceeding.
 As many people go through a divorce, they assemble a kind of team of professionals around them – lawyers, accountants, financial planners, real estate agents and mediators.
 These professionals, if good, understand that divorce is an emotional experience, and that decisions in the divorce process often are made emotionally.
 However, these individuals do not counsel someone through their emotions, or how to control their emotions when making decisions.
 They simply recognize if someone is acting emotionally, and making irrational decisions because of it.
 However, if those going through a divorce are better able to manage their emotions BEFORE they have to make critical decisions, they are more likely to make rational decisions.
 This has the benefit of making the divorce process easier and less expensive, as divorce professionals often charge hourly rates and that’s where a therapist comes in.

 It is worthwhile to understand what I mean by “acting emotionally” above.
 Emotions such as anger, sadness, grief or even greed and spite are normal during divorce proceedings.
 However, the degree to which we let those emotions control us, or blind us to other possibilities is the issue in this situation.
 It is perfectly normal to feel angry and to demand what is properly yours in a divorce proceeding.
 However, anger can be misplaced when the demands become too inflexible and too irrational such that they bog-down the process.